-Is daily life with a mental health condition difficult for you or someone you care about?
+Sometimes, financial difficulties and other complex life stressors can lead people to self-medicate with alcohol or drugs.
+Take action if you or someone you care about face such a struggle.
 Help is available!
 Visit the Mind Your Mental Health website or click on the links below to learn more.

 - If you suspect that someone close to you is misusing substances, review these four tips on how to mindfully speak with the person and encourage substance misuse treatment.

 - If you discover that another person is intoxicated, learn what to do to help keep the person safe, and when to arrange for a medical evaluation if the condition is worsening.

 - If you’re wondering whether you have a problem with alcohol or drugs, use this checklist to evaluate whether your own behavior and pattern of substance use have changed—indicating a problem.